 Unfurl your picnic blanket on the soft grass beneath an old cherry tree and look up.
 Shades of pink, from champagne to flamingo, pop against the cloudless blue sky.
-Springtime in Japan attracts hundreds of thousands of tourists, each flocking to witness one of the island-country’s most iconic panoramas.
+Springtime in Japan attracts hundreds of thousands of tourists, each flocking to witness one of the country’s most iconic panoramas.
 Sakura (cherry blossoms) bloom from mid- to late-March through mid-April making this time of year the most popular for visitors.
 Two of the most popular hanami (cherry blossom viewing) spots are Shinjuku Gyoen Garden (Tokyo) and the Philosopher’s Walk (Kyoto).
 Both enchanting, these natural parks provide ample space to relax and take in the beauty, as well as numerous photo opp locations!
 Don’t forget your camera!
 Locals believe these delicate blossoms represent the breathtaking beauty yet temporary nature of our lives, adding a layer of poignant symbolism when they float from the branches after an (all too short) time.

 Gather together and light the night sky

 If there is a tradition that the Japanese enjoy more than festivals in the summer—you’d never know!
 With more than 300,000 traditional festivals or matsuri each year, the fun literally parades through the streets.
 In the summertime, many culminate in dramatic fireworks displays that delight thousands of spectators.
 Kyoto’s Gion Festival is one of Japan’s most famous festivals—spanning the entire month of July.
-On evenings throughout the month the streets are packed with food carts selling festival-goer favorites like yakitori (barbequed chicken skewers), takoyaki (fried and filled with octopus), yakisoba (fried buckwheat noodles), as well as eye-catching, colorful sweets including wataame (cotton candy), karumeyaki (grilled caramel), kakigori (shaved ice), and more!
+On evenings throughout the month the streets are packed with food carts selling festival-goer favorites like yakitori (barbequed chicken skewers), takoyaki (fried dough filled with octopus), yakisoba (fried buckwheat noodles), as well as eye-catching, colorful sweets including wataame (cotton candy), karumeyaki (grilled caramel), kakigori (shaved ice), and more!
 Don a cotton yukata (summer kimino), grab a paper fan, and enjoy, eat, and dance your way through the dog days of summer!

 In the coastal city of Osaka, thousands of people gather for Tenjin Matsuri.
 This thrilling summer festival is dedicated to the patron god of learning and art.
 The two day celebration includes kagura (traditional music), bunraku (theatrical puppet shows), and a parade of more than 3,000 people dressed in the traditional imperial-court style of the 8th–12th centuries!
 Tenjin Matsuri culminates with an impressive display featuring more than 4,000 fireworks lighting the night sky as the Funatogyo (sacred boat procession) make its way down the Okawa River below.